The national liquor of El Salvador is called Tic Tac, or “Tic Tack”, depending on where you read about it.

 Tic Tack is not far from grain alcohol..that is…unrefined, hard on the throat and stomach, and it can be mixed with anything.
 And mix it you should…because drinking it alone is like drinking fire.

 I bought some to try it out.
+I saw it in a local grocery store and it stuck out to me.
+National liquor of El Salvador?
+I didn’t know there was one.
+Being a lush, I love to try new liquors.
 My Salvadoran girlfriend had never heard of it.
 Her mother had heard of it many years ago, but she didn’t like it.
 And I see why.

 The bottle designers should remove the palm trees from the label because it’s anything but relaxing.
 In fact, it’s downright brutal.
 It’s like a strong vodka.